-A few years ago I embarked on a lengthy yet totally amazing journey from Chiang Mai to Luang Prabang in Laos.
-The slow boats between Chiang Mai to Luang Prabang provide a cheap, truly incredible way for backpackers to travel from Thailand to Laos.
-Many travellers hit the river in search of a Mekong River Cruise and, if you have cash to splash, it is possible to do this trip in a most magnificent style.
+A few years ago I embarked on a lengthy yet incredible journey from Chiang Mai to Luang Prabang in Laos.
+The slow boat to Luang Prabang provides a cheap and truly spectacular way for backpackers to travel from Thailand to Laos.
+Many travellers hit the river in search of a Luang Prabang Mekong River Cruise and, if you have the cash to splash, it is possible to do this trip in a most magnificent style.

-My visa was set to run out in Thailand, and after the many tales I’d heard of the delectable happy pizzas (and happy pancakes, and happy foods of all varieties), Laos was the obvious next destination.
+My visa was set to run out in Thailand, and after the many tales I’d heard of the delectable happy pizzas (and happy pancakes, and happy foods of all joyous varieties), Laos was the obvious next destination.
 I had been staying in a pretty cool hostel in Chiang Mai but the time had come and I was ready to leave.
-At first, I figured it would be pretty simple; hop on a bus in Chiang Mai, pop a few valium, and wake up in Luang Prabang.
+At first, I figured it would be pretty simple; hop on a bus in Chiang Mai, pop a few Valium, and wake up in Luang Prabang.
 Easy.

-- Option 2 was the bus, which I had fully intended on catching, being the easiest and cheapest option.
-This was quickly shut down when the manager at my hostel in Chiang Mai informed me that this bus took a minimum of 20 hours – and that’s if the roads existed.
+- Option 2 was the bus; the easiest and cheapest option.
+My hopes of bussing it was dashed, however, when the manager of my hostel in Chiang Mai informed me that this bus took a minimum of 20 hours… and that’s if the roads still existed.
 Apparently, the roads in Laos have a tendency to wash away in the rainy season, making for a long and arduous journey.
-Meanwhile, a friend chimed in that despite being heavily sedated on valium, she could feel every damn bump when she made the journey.
+Meanwhile, a friend chimed in that not even copious amounts of valium could make that bus ride a pleasant journey.